Peter Strzok, Notorious Ex-G-Man, Explains Himself And Takes Aim At Trump

 That, however, is what fate had in store, and for as much as Strzok and his publisher may want this book to be about Trump or the counterintelligence business, it clearly can't avoid being about him.

-Can a gumshoe privately contemptuous of the Republican politician he's investigating, who's also violating his marital vows, and leaving evidence of the foregoing on a U.S. government-issued electronic device, also work by the book in his capacity as a top FBI investigator?
+Can a gumshoe privately contemptuous of the Republican politician he's investigating and who's violating his marital vows and leaving evidence of the foregoing on a U.S. government-issued electronic device also work by the book in his capacity as a top FBI investigator?

 No, Trump and his supporters have fulminated, and they've sought to cast Strzok and Page as the faces of an ostensible conspiracy within officialdom out to get Trump.